Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 #### Missing dbt LSP features

 If you are not seeing dbt LSP features in your editor, first consult the general troubleshooting steps above.
-If you have confirmed that the dbt extension is installed correctly, but you still do not see dbt Language Server features (autocomplete, go-to-definition, hover text, etc):
+If you have confirmed that the dbt extension is installed correctly, but you still do not see dbt Language Server features (for example, autocomplete, go-to-definition, hover text):
  - Check the version of your dbt extension on the extensions page in your editor.
 Ensure that you are using the latest available version of the dbt extension.
  - Try reinstalling the dbt Language Server by pressing `cmd+shift+P` (macOS) or `ctrl+shift+P` (<!--Windows/-->Linux) and selecting the `dbt: Reinstall dbt LSP` command.